Uncovering Treatment Effect Heterogeneity in Pragmatic Gerontology Trials: Methods

-We pursue two assumptions to connect the cluster-level assignment to counterfactual outcomes.
-First, we invoke Stable Unit Treatment Value Assumption (SUTVA) with partial interference: for each individual $(i,j)$, the potential survival and outcome $\{S_{ij}(z),Y_{ij}(z)\}$ depend only on the assignment of their own cluster $Z_i$; treatment versions are unique and there is no interference across clusters, while arbitrary dependence among individuals within the same cluster is allowed.
+We adopt two assumptions to connect the cluster-level assignment to counterfactual outcomes.
+First, we invoke the Stable Unit Treatment Value Assumption (SUTVA) with partial interference: for each individual $(i,j)$, the potential survival and outcome $\{S_{ij}(z),Y_{ij}(z)\}$ depend only on the assignment of their own cluster $Z_i$; treatment versions are unique and there is no interference across clusters, while arbitrary dependence among individuals within the same cluster is allowed.
 Second, we assume cluster-level randomization with positivity: for every cluster $i$, the collection $\{Y_{ij}(1),Y_{ij}(0),S_{ij}(1),S_{ij}(0)\}_{j=1}^{N_i}$ is independent of $Z_i$, and both arms occur with positive probability, $0<\Pr(Z_i=1)<1$.
 Taken together, these conditions render $Z_i$ ignorable for causal inference at the cluster level and underpin identification based on comparisons of observed outcomes across treatment arms.

 These conditions are substantively plausible in the WSD setting.
-Randomization occurred at the general‐practice (cluster) level and assignment was well balanced (639 telecare vs.\ 550 usual care), so positivity holds and $Z_i$ is independent of counterfactual outcomes by design \cite{henderson2013cost,hirani2014effect}.
-The intervention consisted of standardized, home‐installed telecare sensors delivered only to practices assigned to the telecare arm, whereas control practices continued usual care; this delivery model limits cross‐practice contamination.
-Any dependence among individuals within a practice (e.g., shared clinical workflows or referral patterns) is accommodated by allowing arbitrary within‐cluster correlation in our models, while interference across practices is unlikely because equipment installation and monitoring are practice‐specific and home‐based.
+Randomization occurred at the general-practice (cluster) level and assignment was well balanced (639 telecare vs.\ 550 usual care), so positivity holds and $Z_i$ is independent of counterfactual outcomes by design. \cite{henderson2013cost,hirani2014effect} The intervention consisted of standardized, home-installed telecare sensors delivered only to practices assigned to the telecare arm, whereas control practices continued usual care; this delivery model limits cross-practice contamination.
+Any dependence among individuals within a practice (e.g., shared clinical workflows or referral patterns) is accommodated by allowing arbitrary within-cluster correlation in our models, while interference across practices is unlikely because equipment installation and monitoring are practice-specific and home-based.
 Empirically, baseline characteristics were similar across arms (Table~\ref{tab:baseline}), consistent with successful randomization.
-Taken together, these features support SUTVA with partial interference and cluster‐level ignorability for $Z_i$ in the WSD trial.
+Taken together, these features support SUTVA with partial interference and cluster-level ignorability for $Z_i$ in the WSD trial.